14dstcyr/S568800/README.md

 # Added my name to the Jupyter labnotebook

-# Saved it at my NWMSU id number
+# Saved it as my NWMSU id number